 Let Your Perception Be Your Guide. . .

-Orson Thatch, Elliott Bailey’s neighbor, is a newly grieving widower.
-Orson’s obsession with Balloon Days puts both his career and his relationship with his seven-year-old son Ryder at risk, as he is driven on a mad quest to be with his wife again.
-He believes he has discovered an equilibrium, but will it truly benefit him or his young son?
+Then there’s Elliott’s kind neighbor: the lucrative lawyer, Orson, who’s a newly grieving widower developing an obsession with Balloon Days.
+Both his career and his relationship with his seven-year-old son are put at risk, as he is driven on a mad quest to be with his wife again.

-*Balloon Days is currently seeking representation as part of the process for publication.
+*Balloon Days is currently seeking representation as part of the process for traditional publication.

 My writing draws on my professional experience as a mental health therapist.
 I help clients process and heal from traumatic events, manage crippling anxiety, and fight the effects of depression.
 I have the rare honor of witnessing all facets of what it means to be human.
-I wrote BALLOON DAYS to remind all of you, the readers, that you are deserving and capable of positive change and love, and that, like my characters, you are not alone in your journeys.
+I wrote BALLOON DAYS to remind readers that we are deserving and capable of positive change and love.
+Like my characters, we are not alone in our journeys.